The 4th annual Bienville Chess Classic included 38 players in this year's field. There were 41 players actually registered,

 The club appreciated assistance from the Friends of Roosevelt State Park who provided food for the players and spectators as a fundraiser for their own activities that support the park.

 Champions were announced after four rounds during the day-long event.
 Four rated sections included the Open, U1200, U800 and U400.
 Players were grouped according to their skill levels reflected through ratings issued by the U.S. Chess Federation.
-The Open section is considered the most competitive of the divisions.
+The Open section is considered the most competitive of the divisions due to the highest rated players participating.

 The Beverly Jo Rhodes Memorial Award plaque goes to the first-place winner of the Open section.
-Rhodes was a gifted class teacher who started the WINGS program at Forest, and supported chess activities.
+Joseph Jurjevich, of Bay Minette, Ala., with a USCF rating of 2058 entering the tournament, won the award outright.
+Rhodes was a gifted class teacher who started the WINGS program at Forest and supported chess activities.
 Other first, second, and third place winners received trophies and medals for their achievements.
+Cash prizes were also awarded to the Open winners and first place winners of the other three sections.

 Everyone is welcome to compete in the tournaments and participate in other club activities.